 In almost all cases, trees that are next to roads and Public Rights of Way are the responsibility of the adjacent landowner.

 We have also set up partnerships with the Forestry Commission, John Innes Research Centre, Tree Council, Suffolk County Council and the Woodland Trust to help with research into the disease, management and replanting.
-As part of this partnership we have provided the land to the Forestry Commission for 2 trial sites to identify resistance factors in young Ash trees at Strumpshaw and Dell Corner lane, Burlingham.
+As part of this partnership we have provided the land to the Forestry Commission for two trial sites to identify resistance factors in young ash trees at Strumpshaw and Dell Corner lane, Burlingham.